nasa/astrobee/README.md

 software.

 The Astrobee Robot Software is in a beta stage.
 This means that some features are incomplete, and extensive changes can be expected.
-Please consult [RELEASE](RELEASE.md) for the current list of features and limitations.
+Please consult the [release](\ref release) for the current list of features and limitations.

 ### Usage instructions